-This is a sad story that illustrates the dangers of liberal euthanasia laws…
+Yet another tragic story that highlights the dangers of liberal euthanasia laws (aka “assisted suicide”).

 Read full story here.